Bugatti Mistral: Specifications

 The exterior design is unique to the Mistral and is not based on the Chiron or the latest Bugatti models.
 It is highly aerodynamic and sport-orientated, but nevertheless maintains a luxurious interior.
 The front headlights are uniquely designed with four diagonal lighting strips, while the rear lights are designed as two arrows pointing to the Bugatti symbol, which is also part of the lighting.
 Unlike the exterior, the passenger cabin is based on that of the Chiron, except for the gear lever, which features a Dancing Elephant sculpture, embedded in amber, designed by sculptor Rembrandt Bugatti, brother of Ettore Bugatti, the founder of Bugatti.

+Technical specifications

+Engine

+The supercar utilizes the 8.0 L displacement W16 engine from the Bugatti Chiron.